KelumKarinto/scale-bar-addition-tool/README.md

 ## Customization

-If needed, you can also adjust the scale bar's position, thickness, font size, and image size in the code.
+If needed, you can also adjust the scale bar's position, thickness, font size, image size, image format in the code.